PiersonCourtois/CSC310Project/README.md

 - **Class object removed**
   - There was no reason to have a class object, it just made things more difficult.
 I condensed everything into the AssignmentObject ArrayList.
 This should hopefully make sorting the assignments easier.

+**Note**
+In order to use your own data, you'll have to delete the data.txt and calendar file; my data is currently in there.

 ## What's left
 As far as the backend goes:
 - Implement a function that sorts the assignments in ascending order of points